Samford University Bishop Guild Invitational

 If you have any questions, do not hesitate to ask me.
 I am more than happy to answer them.
 Looking forward to see you guys do amazing.

-My name is Sarah Chew, and I'm a novice college debater at Samford.
-I have a semester of policy debating experience behind me.
+My name is Sarah Chew, and I'm a JV college debater at Samford.
+I have two years of policy debating experience behind me.

 I value clarity, demonstrated understanding of the topic/arguments, and well-thought-out analytics > otherwise unsupported evidence.
-Extension of evidence is also important to me.
-Also, be kind both to your own team and to the competition!
-I will give you my full attention and respect while speaking, so be sure to do the same.
+When you extend evidence, keep flows clear, and do the work to address the arguments on the other side.
+Be kind both to your own partner and to the competition - one of my pet peeves is cutting off your partner or acting like debate is a one person show.
+I will give you my full attention and respect while speaking, so you should do the same.
+Don't steal prep.

 If you have questions, please let me know!
+I'd love to chat!
 My email is secchew@gmail.com

 Dr. Danielle Deavours